mruby-esp32/mruby-esp32/README.md

   * simplest_mrb.rb - Simply prints two strings
   * wifi_example_mrb.rb - An example of connecting to WiFi, you will need to modify this file to include your SSID and password
+  * system_mrb.rb - Examples of most of the system APIs

 The clean command will clean both the ESP32 build and the mruby build: